Deadly wildfires in Greece and other European countries destroy homes and threaten nature reserves

 New evacuations were ordered overnight on the islands of Corfu, Evia and Rhodes, where thousands of tourists were moved to safety over the weekend.

-Authorities said the charred remains of a missing farmer were found in southern Evia — a discovery made following the death of two Greek firefighting pilots, who were killed in a crash during a low-altitude water drop.
+Authorities said the charred remains of a missing farmer were found in southern Evia — a discovery made following the death of two Greek firefighting pilots, in a crash during a low-altitude water drop.

 The heat wave in Greece has pushed temperatures back above 40 C (104 F) while strong winds hampered firefighting efforts.
 The fire on Rhodes has damaged an inland nature reserve.